binahayat00/data-structure/README.md

 simple data structure project 2020
 #
 #
-python language for my university
+It is written in Python for the university